 - Applications Deadline: January 10, 2019

-- Course Level: Scholarships are available to pursue Erasmus Mundus Master Course.
+- Course Level: The studentships are available to pursue Erasmus Mundus Master Course.

 - Study Subject: Euroculture: Society, Politics and Culture in a Global Context is an interdisciplinary, international Master programme offered by a consortium of eight European universities and four universities overseas.
 It is recognised by the European Commission as an Erasmus Mundus Master of Excellence.
 It is a two-year programme of four semesters (120 ECTS), taught fully in English.